 Puerto Rico has had great receivers in its history.
 “Pudge” has already made it to Cooperstown and for everyone, it is clear that Yadier Molina will also be acknowledged, five years after he decides to end his successful career with the Major Leagues.

-In addition, Molina has defended, with great pride, the uniform of Puerto Rico in the four editions of the World Classic.
-In the two most recent ones (2013 and 2017), his team advanced to the final.
+In addition, Molina has defended, with great pride, the uniform of Puerto Rico in the five editions of the World Classic.
+In two of them (2013 and 2017), his team advanced to the final.

 Felix “Tito” Trinidad